For years now, big brands like Gillette have dominated the shaving market with smart marketing.

 What is the Best Cartridge Razor?

 The Gillette MACH 3 Should Be On Top Of Your List

 Men look at a cartridge razor that should put the Gillette MACH 3 at the top of their list.
 This cartridge razor is an excellent option because it has only three blades.
 There is a bigger cap in between the blades that makes it easier to rinse off gunk and hair and prevent it from accumulating and clogging blades.
 It’s a great option if you want something that will be less irritating to your sensitive skin, plus the refills are cheaper than the Fusion ProGlide, which is always a good thing.

 The photo below is a closeup of the Gillette Mach 3 and Fusion.

 Most brands have a reusable handle where you slot in a fresh cartridge.

 These products have been in the market for decades and the default choice of any man (or woman) when they hit puberty.

-Now let’s look the safety razor, also called a double edged razor (or DE in wet shaving circles).
+Now let’s look at the safety razor, also called a double-edged razor (or DE in wet shaving circles).
 These shaving tools have actually been in a market for a longer time.

-In fact before Gillette shifted their focus on cartridges, they were actually the first to introduce it to the market when King Camp Gillette patented the world’s first doubled edged razor in 1901 to meet the demand of men looking for a safer option than a cut throat razor.
+In fact, before Gillette shifted their focus on cartridges, they were the first to introduce it to the market when King Camp Gillette patented the world’s first doubled-edged razor in 1901 to meet the demand of men looking for a safer option than a cut-throat razor.

 This invention made Gillette a millionaire in just a few years after.